LEADING OFF: Cubs try closing strong, Francona still out

 HEALING TITO

 Cleveland's Terry Francona won't return to managing until after the All-Star break following a procedure Thursday to correct an irregular heartbeat.
 The 58-year-old Francona had been experiencing dizziness, fatigue and a rapid heart rate for several weeks.
 He had a cardiac ablation at the Cleveland Clinic, where he continues to recover after being admitted Tuesday.
-Francona won't lead the AL All-Star team Tuesday in Miami, and the plan is for him to return to the Indians when they open the second half at Oakland on July 14.
+Francona won't lead the AL All-Star team Tuesday in Miami as planned, and the goal is for him to return to the Indians when they open the second half at Oakland on July 14.

 MAC IS BACK